 The Efficient Market Hypothesis, or EMH, is a financial theory that says the asset (or security) prices reflect all the available information or data.
-Further, EMP (also called Efficient Market Theory) says that it is impossible to beat the market, or consistently produce more than average returns.
+Further, EMP (also called Efficient Market Theory) says it is impossible to beat the market or consistently produce more than average returns.

 History and Assumptions

 The theory is credited to economist Eugene Fama, who in the 1960s developed it from a Ph.D. dissertation.
 Fama’s research can be found in his 1970 book, titled – Efficient Capital Markets: A Review of Theory and Empirical Work.

 EMH assumes that investors act rationally or normally.
 For instance, if there is unusual information, then an unusual reaction to it is normal behavior.
 Or, running in the same direction where everyone else is running is also normal behavior.

 Another assumption of the theory is that all relevant information is available freely and widely.
 Also, such information is shared among all the investors.